 5. Client Concentration

-Red flag: Any single client over 40% of revenue is a major risk.
+Red flag: Any single client over 40% = crisis if they leave

 6. Average Payment Terms